aetheryx/thesis/doc/appendix.typ

 # Configure the task to be time-based
 # with a runtime of 1000 days (effectively indefinite)
-# Under this configuration, `fio` will simply wrap around to
+# Under this configuration, `fio` simply wraps around to
 # the start of the 8 GiB file when the end is reached
 time_based = 1
 runtime = 1000d